C4l1b4n/Active-Directory-Ansible-Lab/README.md

 The playbook provided is highly configurable and it can be used to create:
 * a Domain with a single Domain Controller
 * multiple Domains each with a single Domain Controller
-* a Forest with a Root Domain and multiple Child Domain, each with a Single Domain Controller
+* a Forest with a Root Domain and multiple Child Domains, each with a Single Domain Controller
 * servers in every domain

 Different scripts are gonna be run to make the hosts configured/vulnerable, if needed.